PachecoDevworks/cpcompatible/README.md

 # cpcompatible

-Click to visit the website: https://pachecodevworks.github.io/cpcompatible/Nails.html
+Click or copy to visit the website: https://pachecodevworks.github.io/cpcompatible/Nails.html